BenjaminWolfe/dotfiles/README.md

 And for system settings, search Spotlight for...

+- _Allow applications to record your screen_: Slack and Zoom
+  - You'll need this before any conference calls!
 - _Display the time with seconds in the menu bar_
 - _Customize modifier keys_
   - If you're using a Das Keyboard, set Option to Command and Command to Option